Zijian-Ju/vuepress-theme-resume/example/README.md

 - Concrete foundations in Computer Systems, Data Structure and Algorithms, OOP design;

-- Workable English for verbal and written communication.
+- Fluent English for verbal and written communication.

 </span>